-Definition of Village
+Definition of a Village or countryside/ farmland

 The word “Village” is derived from a French word that refers to a group of buildings.
 That is what exactly defines a village that a small community of people in a rural area.
 Sometimes the houses of the villages are incorporated into the towns as the municipality.
 Village which represents rural areas are also known as countryside in many countries.

-Definition of City
+Definition of a City-

-The word “City” is also derived from a French word that means citizenry.
+The word “City” is also derived from a French word that means Citizenry.
 A city is a large important town.
 In the USA, cities are incorporated into municipalities with local governments.
 In Great Britain, A borough for the seat of the Bishop is called a city.

 The Main Differences between City and Village Life